mmcqd/pure/README.md

 # pure
-This is an interpreter for arbitary pure type systems.
+This is an interpreter for arbitrary pure type systems.
 Check [here](https://en.wikipedia.org/wiki/Pure_type_system) for a solid description.

 Pure uses bidirectional type checking, so it's typing rules are slightly different from the ones listed on wikipedia.
 Here are the typing rules: